-If you’re looking for an overview of the ikigai concept, check out this post: The Truth about Ikigai: Definitions, Diagrams & Myths about the Japanese Life Purpose
+If you’re looking for an overview of the ikigai concept, check out: The Truth about Ikigai: Definitions, Diagrams & Myths about the Japanese Life Purpose

 - As mentioned above, this book covers many topics related to the “art of living.”